 h) Basic coagulation tests.

-i) Toxicology tests in the case of suspected poisoning, appropriate treatment when indicated.
+i) Toxicology tests in the case of suspected poisoning with appropriate treatment when indicated.

-j) Other investigations to assess for the cause of the arrest as dictated by the clinical situation (eg, chest computed tomography [CT] for suspected pulmonary embolism, echocardiogram for suspected ACS or pericardial effusion).
+j) Other investigations to assess for the cause of the arrest as dictated by the clinical situation (eg, chest computed tomography [CT] for suspected pulmonary embolism, echocardiography for suspected ACS or pericardial effusion).

 4) Consider bronchoscopy to clear the airway in patients with suspected or documented aspiration.